brendanhcullen/bcullen/content/project_landing/projects.md

 weight = 65  # Order that this section will appear.

 title = "Projects"
 subtitle = "An assortment of different projects I have worked on during my time in graduate school.
-Wherever possible, I have shared the code for each of these projects on [Github](https://github.com/brendanhcullen) -- any comments, pull requests, feedback, etc. are more than welcome!"
+Wherever possible, I have shared the code for each of these projects on [Github](https://github.com/brendanhcullen) -- any comments, pull requests, or feedback of any kind are more than welcome!"

 [content]